alexk99/the_router/bras/pppoe_bras_howto_eng.md

 File /etc/npf.conf.bras_dhcp_relay

+	map v3 netmap 10.111.0.0/29 from 192.168.5.0/24
-	map v3 netmap 10.114.0.0/29
+	map v3 netmap 10.111.0.0/29 from 10.10.0.0/24

+	alg "icmp"
+	alg "pptp"

 	group default {
-	  pass stateful final on v3 all
+ 		block stateful final on v3 proto 47 all pass stateful final on v3 all
 	}

-Command "map v3 netmap 10.114.0.0/29" defines NAT translation of source IP addresses of packets going through v3 interface.
-Translation replaces a source ip address with an address from the pool 10.114.0.0/29.
+Command "map v3 netmap 10.111.0.0/29" defines NAT translation of source IP addresses of packets going through v3 interface.
+Translation replaces a source ip address with an address from the pool 10.111.0.0/29.
-The new address of a packet is calculated by combining an original packet source address and the prefix 10.114.0.0/29.
+The new address of a packet is calculated by combining an original packet source address and the prefix 10.111.0.0/29.

-	new address is: 10.114.0.0 plus first 8 bits from an original address.
+	new address is: 10.111.0.0 plus first 8 bits from an original address.
 	Where 8 is calculated as: 32 - 29 == 3 ^ 2 == 8, where 29 - is taken from the netmap command.

 According to that rule, the same source ip address will always be translated to the same address from the defined address pool.